 Of clean lines, the headstock carried a 7/8" (22 mm) bore spindle that ran in a long tapered bronze bearing at the chuck end and a pair of roller races at the rear - through which it was free to slide axially as it warmed up.
 To prevent the drive belt from transmitting vibrations into the spindle, or interfering with its accuracy, the single flat pulley spun in its own ball races with the drive taken through a peg and slot arrangement.
-The wide flat belt ran through a sealed compartment to prevent contamination from the oil-bath that lubricated a double-sliding 3-speed gear arrangement that gave, when combined with a foot-braked 4-speed electric motor (mounted on an adjustable plate within the headstock cabinet leg), a total of 12 speeds stretching from 45 to 1800 rpm.
-Unfortunately, instead of a simple threaded or industry-standard nose on the end of the spindle the makers chose to sacrifice both simplicity and owner convenience by using a design exclusive to themselves where a conical section and key were used to secure chucks, faceplates and other attachments.
+The wide flat belt ran through a sealed compartment to prevent contamination from the oil-bath that lubricated a double-sliding, 3-speed gear arrangement that gave, when combined with a foot-braked 4-speed electric motor (mounted on an adjustable plate within the headstock cabinet leg), a total of 12 spindle speeds that spanned 45 to 1800 r.p.m.
+Unfortunately, instead of a simple threaded or industry-standard nose on the end of the spindle the makers chose to sacrifice both simplicity and owner convenience by using a design exclusive to themselves.
+The design consisted of a tapered section with a key, not dissimilar the American long-nose taper type - but with bolts instead of a screwed ring to secure chucks, faceplates and other attachments.

-Looking particularly massive for so small a lathe the unusual "double-height" box-ribbed bed sat on two cast-iron plinths with the right hand unit housing the coolant tank and pump.
-The main carriage V-ways were set low down on the front and rear faces of the bed with the tailstock running along a V and a flat formed on the top surface.
-Full-length covers were fitted over the ways that, whilst not completely effective, did afford some protection from chips and turnings falling on the finely-machined surfaces.
-Although the low-set carriage ways ran right up to the headstock the bed's top surface stopped short of the headstock - and so allowed a usefully large gap to be formed without recourse to a removable section and its attendant deterioration in stiffness; this arrangement also had the advantage of ensuring that the carriage was always fully supported even when right up against the faceplate.
+Looking particularly massive for so small a lathe, the unusual "double-height" box-ribbed bed sat on two cast-iron plinths with the right-hand unit housing the coolant tank and pump.
+The main carriage V-ways were set low down on the front and rear faces of the bed, with the tailstock running along a V and a flat formed on the top surface.
+Full-length covers were fitted over the ways that, while not completely effective, did afford some protection from chips and turnings falling on the finely-machined surfaces.
+Although the low-set, the carriageways ran right up to the headstock wth the bed's top surface stopping short of the headstock - and so allowing a usefully large gap to be formed without recourse to a removable section and its attendant deterioration in stiffness; this arrangement also had the advantage of ensuring that the carriage was always fully supported, even when right up against the faceplate.
 A particularly fine piece of work, the carriage was fitted with a deep, double-wall apron that allowed all gears to be mounted on shafts that were supported at both ends.
 Power sliding and surfacing was provided by a separate power shaft and engaged and disengaged by a vertical-action lever that protruded from the middle of the apron's lower edge; the design of the mechanism (like the similar system fitted to the Harrison L Series lathes) ensured that even under the heaviest of cuts the feeds could be flicked into and out of engagement with the lightest of touches.
-As a further aid to safety and operator confidence an automatic trip was provided for the longitudinal feed that was adjustable by a simple screw to vary the disengagement point by as little 0.0004".
-Electrical control of the spindle was also centred on the apron with a start-stop-forward-reverse lever pivoted from the right-hand apron wall and working through a long control rod; a master motor switch was also fitted on the front face of the headstock-end plinth.
+As a further aid to safety and operator confidence, an automatic trip was provided for the longitudinal feed that was adjustable, by a simple screw, to vary the disengagement point by as little 0.0004".
+Electrical control of the spindle was also centred on the apron, with a start-stop-forward-reverse lever pivoted from the right-hand wall and working through a long control rod; a master motor switch was also fitted on the front face of the headstock-end plinth.
 The rear of the cross slide was raised and provided with a T slot that could hold a rear toolpost (together with its raiser block) and also act as a mounting point for the extension necessary to couple with the (optional-extra) taper-turning unit.
 A 4-way indexing toolpost was fitted as standard and the compound slide micrometer dials were (especially for their era) of an unusually generous diameter; finished in satin chrome they were available with either metric or English graduations.

 Weighing approximately 1475 lbs (669 kg) the shorter-bed lathe was 66.5-inches (1689 mm) long while the other was 9.5-inches (241 mm) longer and tipped the scales at 1520 lbs.
 (689 kg).